 - No Connection: This pin is reserved for future use and possibly plugins and extensions.

 The PICKit 3 comes with full-speed USB and supports the Microsoft Windows set of standard drivers.
-In fact, you can upgrade the firmware from your PC.
+You can upgrade the firmware from your PC.

 The PICKit 3 is compatible with MPLAB’s integrated development environment.
-Furthermore, just like its predecessor, it features three diagnostic LEDs that indicate the device's status, power, and activity.
-The PICKit is completely encased in a red transparent case.
+Furthermore, like its predecessor, it features three diagnostic LEDs that indicate the device's status, power, and activity.
+The PICKit is wholly encased in a transparent red case.

 PICKit3 Status LEDs